xnell90/Music-Genre-Classifier/data/README.md

 The dataset will come from multiple sources including:

-1. My Personal Music Collection (Complete)
+1. My Personal Music Collection (Completed)
 2. Audio Set (In Progress)
 3. Free Music Archive (In Progress)

 For the python code that was used to extract the data, see the scripts folder.
-As of now, all scripts relating to my personal music collection are  in the scripts folder.
+As of now, all scripts relating to my personal music collection are  in the personal_collection_scripts folder.